i4Trust/tutorials/Data-Service-Provider/README.md

 the deployment using Helm.
 Check that in the database configuration, you provide the same password for the database user as has been used when creating the MongoDB database and user.
+Depending on whether you use an external or the Keyrock built-in authorisation registry, it's endpoints and configuration parameters need to be configured accordingly.
 Make sure to setup an Ingress or OpenShift route in the values file for external access of the UI (e.g. https://umbrella.domain.org).
 The issued private key and certificate chain must be added in PEM format.